Harvard hosts Marist in season opener - WTOP News

 Boston; Monday, 5 p.m.
 EST

-Harvard finished 9-5 at home a season ago while going 14-13 overall.
-The Crimson averaged 70.4 points per game last season, 30.4 in the paint, 13.0 off of turnovers and 9.6 on fast breaks.
+Harvard finished 14-13 overall a season ago while going 9-5 at home.
+The Crimson allowed opponents to score 71.7 points per game and shoot 42.6% from the field last season.

-Marist went 13-9 in MAAC play and 8-8 on the road last season.
-The Red Foxes averaged 64.6 points per game last season, 27.7 in the paint, 14.5 off of turnovers and 6.6 on fast breaks.
+Marist went 8-8 on the road and 18-13 overall last season.
+The Red Foxes averaged 64.6 points per game while allowing opponents to score 62.2 last season.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.